ice1000/NppExtension/README.md

 But also some great languages like kotlin, and DSLs like gradle, markdown, etc.<br/>
 Hope this will help you. :smile:

+Contribution is always welcomed.<br/>
 Just find what you want in the corresponding named files.

+(Actually while wrriting this file, I am using the `markdown` language support)

 ## I support